John2143/node-rally-tools/Readme.md

 format into an environment specific format so that it can be accuractly created when uploading.
 A file without any metadata is marked as "Shelled" and given some dummy data while limiting functionality.
-This functionality includes updating the code of a preset, or viewing the metadata of an enviornment.
+This functionality includes updating the code of a preset, or viewing the metadata of an environment.

 #### CLI Aborted: Protected enviorment